drshahizan/software-engineering/materials/module4/nurfarahadibah/readme.md

-## There are several key steps involved in creating a college web rental system.
-Here are some of the important ones:

-####1.
-Define the system requirements:
-Determine what features and functionality the rental system needs to have.
-Identify the target users, the types of items to be rented, the rental periods, the payment methods, and other essential elements.
+# Software Requirements Document (SRD): College Room Rental System

+Creating a college room rental system can be a complex project, but here are some key steps to consider:

-#### 2. Choose the right platform and technology:
+#### Identify the requirements:
-Select a platform and technology that meets your system requirements.
-Consider factors such as scalability, security, user experience, and development costs.
+Define the features and functionality of your college room rental system.
+For example, will it allow students to search for available rooms, reserve a room, pay for the reservation, or review past reservations?

-3. Design the system architecture:
+#### Design the system architecture:
-Create a high-level design for the system architecture.
-Decide on the components, modules, and interfaces that the system will need.
+Create a high-level architecture for your system, including the database structure, user interface design, and technology stack.
+Choose the appropriate programming language, database management system, and front-end framework.

-#### 4. Develop the system:
+#### Develop the backend:
-Implement the system design using the chosen technology stack.
-This involves coding, testing, and integrating the different components of the system.
+Develop the server-side of your system using the chosen technology stack.
+Implement the database schema, API endpoints, and server-side logic.

-#### 5. Test and validate the system: Conduct thorough testing to ensure that the system works as intended.
-This includes functional testing, integration testing, and user acceptance testing.
+#### Develop the frontend:
+Develop the client-side of your system using a front-end framework.
+Implement the user interface design, user authentication, and client-side logic.

+#### Test the system:
+Perform unit testing, integration testing, and end-to-end testing to ensure the system functions correctly and is free from bugs and errors.

-#### 6. Deploy and maintain the system:
+#### Deploy the system:
+Deploy the system to a production environment and configure it for scalability, reliability, and security.

+#### Maintain the system:
-Deploy the system to the production environment and make it available to users.
-Monitor the system's performance and security, and make updates and improvements as needed.
+Continuously monitor the system and resolve any issues that arise.
+Provide support to users and make improvements and enhancements to the system as needed.
-#### 7. Provide customer support:
-Provide users with the necessary support to ensure that they can use the system effectively.
-This includes documentation, training, and technical support.